 “In 2005, I completed my Honours degree in Psychology at the University of Pretoria.
 There after I had my own Nursery school in Pretoria East for two years, which I enjoyed very much, but closed down after the birth of my daughter in 2007.
-I successfully completed the Helios course for Counsellors and am currently registered with the Council for Counsellors in South Africa (C4CSA) and the Association for Supportive Counsellors And Holistic Practitioners (ASCHP).
+I am currently registered with the Council for Counsellors in South Africa (C4CSA) and the Association for Supportive Counsellors And Holistic Practitioners (ASCHP).

 I started Vita Nova in November of 2011; ran it from my living room at home; dropping my kids off at family members whenever I had sessions booked.